walkf1/hlekkr-platform/README.md

 ## About This Repository (Kiro Hackathon Submission)

-This repository contains the source code for the "Hlekkr" platform, submitted for the 2025 Code with Kiro Hackathon and national grant competition.
+This repository contains the source code for the "Hlekkr" platform, submitted for the 2025 Code with Kiro Hackathon.

 The project represents a complete transformation from the legacy 'G.R.A.C.E.' project into the modern Hlekkr platform.
 The original repository can be viewed for historical context here: `https://github.com/walkf1/GRACE`.